lucashfreitas/blog-lucasfsantos/content/posts/2019-08-08-6-tips-to-become-a-better-software-developer.md

 As soon as I started to plan every week with my goals and what I would study/develop everything changed.

-I bought my self a whiteboard where I write all my goals/plans for every week and it's have helped me a lot.
+I got my self a whiteboard where I write all my goals/plans for every week and it's have helped me a lot.
 Every time when I am sitting on my desk and can just look on my right and quickly remember all my goals for this week, which helps me to keep focused.

 * **Set Goals:** What you want to learn?
 What will you build?
 What you want to be good at?
 * **Define actions**: What I need to do to achieve my goals?
 If you want to learn a specific technology you can define as an action build an application using it or do an online course.